 “Guys, would you do me a favor and keep this to yourselves until lunch?
 I want to tell our friends and we want it to be a surprise.”

 “Absolutely,” Parker said, then he added, “And we know John’s right because Tony just said ‘we want it to be a surprise’ instead of ‘I want it to be a surprise,’ so that confirms that it’s Scott.”

 I glanced at Coach Kavanaugh, then stood there shaking my head.
 “That doesn’t confirm anything.
 But no matter who it might be, please don’t say anything about my being gay and having a boyfriend, okay?”

-Everyone else shouted “Sure” or something similar.
+Everyone else shouted “Okay” or something similar.

-“Okay, thanks.
+“Thanks, guys.
 Right now I’ve got to go and get some stuff straightened out, so I’ll see you all seventh period.”

 I headed out and looked for Todd at the locker room entrance.
 He wasn’t there, but I saw him walking toward the gym.
 I waved and he waved.
 I walked toward him and put my arm out, palm forward, showing him that he should stop and wait for me.
 He did.